Just Doing My Job, Says Record-setting Nepali Climber - UrduPoint

 He eventually decided to follow suit, hoping the work would help him support his family of eight, and fulfil his dream of "wearing mountain gear".

-He donned another climber's hand-me-down boots for his Cho Oyo summit, which paved his way to working as a guide on other eight-thousanders.
+He donned another climber's hand-me-down boots for his Cho Oyu summit, which paved his way to working as a guide on other eight-thousanders.

 By 2019, he had double summits on half of the 14 peaks, and a foreign climber suggested he try to complete the set.